Stacy teaches reading with flashcards

 Stacy writes common words on index cards with a black sharpie, such as come, is, this, can, and the.
 She teaches her students to read the words by drilling them daily with the flashcards.

-Second, in this flashcard drill the children are merely recognizing the words by memorization and are not actually reading them by applying their letter-sound knowledge.
+Although some children may successfully identify all the words correctly in the flashcard drill, they may be merely memorizing or recognizing words and not actually reading them by applying their letter-sound and phonic knowledge.
 Memorized knowledge is not real knowledge that can be transferred to reading other words.

-Third, although children may appear to know the words during the flashcard drill, they may still struggle to use each particular word in an actual reading or writing context.
-Young children are often unable to bridge the gap between the general presentation of words on flashcards and the specific usage of the words in actual reading and writing contexts.
+Although children may appear to know the words during the flashcard drill, the information appears random and they may still struggle to use each particular word in an actual reading or writing context.
+These children need methods that bridge the gap between the general presentation of words on flashcards and the specific usage of the words in actual reading and writing contexts.